publiccodenet/about/activities/staff-management/parental-leave.md

 ## Partner/paternity leave

-You are entitled to 1 week of parental leave after your partner gives birth.
+You are entitled to 1 week of partner/paternity leave after your partner gives birth.

 ### How to